Partnership for Healthy Chicago

 Our Vision for Chicago

-To achieve the Healthy Chicago 2.0 vision, the Partnership recognizes that authentic community engagement in all processes is needed, with shared power and shared decision making.
+Focus on Guiding Principles: The Partnership works to embody the Healthy Chicago 2025 Guiding Principles in its operations and initiatives.
+The Partnership recognizes that, to achieve the Healthy Chicago 2025 vision, authentic community engagement in all processes is needed, with shared power and shared decision making.
 The Partnership is directing its efforts to strengthen these fundamental components in its partner organizations and the public health system.

 For more information about the Partnership, contact Sheri Cohen at email@example.com